Suggested links

 Where Does Medical Detox Take Place?

 Medical detox can be performed at multiple treatment facilities.
-Hospitals, inpatient rehab centers, outpatient rehab, and standalone facilities can all perform the services required for medical detox.
+Hospitals, inpatient rehab centers, outpatient rehab centers, and standalone facilities can all provide the services required for medical detox.

 The type of facility where you seek your medical detox may depend on your specific treatment plan (i.e., if you are also seeking a rehab program), as well as the severity of your addiction and the level of risk that comes with your withdrawal symptoms.